gigiigig/blog/tlp-step-by-step/implicits-resolution.md

-This will print 3, nothing interesting so far, this technique is mostly used when we need some kind of context, a typical example is the `ExecutionContext` that we need when we use `Future`, `Fuuture.map` for instance  is defined in this way:
+This will print 3, nothing interesting so far, this technique is mostly used when we need some kind of context, a typical example is the `ExecutionContext` that we need when we use `Future`, `Future.map` for instance  is defined in this way:
 `def map[S](f: T => S)(implicit executor: ExecutionContext): Future[S]`